Alex-Lima84/pokedex-project/README.md

 <br/><br/>

-Thank you for visiting and fell free to contact me. :)
+Thank you for visiting and fell free to contact me. :smile: